 What is CBT?
 What is Cognitive Behaviour Therapy?

-Cognitive Behavioural Therapy or CBT is a form of treatment that focuses on practical strategies to change unhelpful thought patterns or behaviours.
-It’s a type of psychotherapy - an approach which looks primarily at your psychological makeup, exploring how your thoughts and emotions impact your life and actions.
+Cognitive Behavioural Therapy (or CBT) is a form of treatment that focuses on practical strategies to change unhelpful thought patterns or behaviours.
+It’s a type of psychotherapy – an approach which looks primarily at your psychological makeup, exploring how your thoughts and emotions impact your life and actions.

 How does CBT work?

 Cognitive behavioral therapy operates on the idea that what you think affects what you do.
 Therefore, by changing thinking, CBT aims to change behaviour as a result.
-A CBT trained therapist will first look for unhelpful thoughts, then begins the process of replacing them with accurate and positive thoughts through varying strategies.
+A CBT trained therapist will first look for unhelpful thoughts, then begin the process of replacing them with accurate and positive thoughts through varying strategies.
 CBT is a great tool for changing the brain!

 Driven’s Rewire Program

 The Driven Resilience App contains a practical 14-day CBT-style program called ‘Rewire’.
 The Rewire program is an AI-enhanced step-by-step guide through techniques used in CBT.